 Calculator #5: DogAgeTool (Us)

 I had to test our own tool, obviously.
 Full disclosure: I knew the math going in, so this is not exactly blind testing.
 But I wanted to see how we stacked up.
+Also I was curious if I had built something that actually worked or if I had just made a prettier version of the times-7 garbage.

 Results: Lab = 57, Chihuahua = 42, Great Dane = 78.